ric9176/rapid-ui-dev-workshop/README.md

 1. Create a cariant called alertStyle
 2. In theme.ts add your variants for default, error, sucess and warning
 3. Add the variant to your Alert styled component at the end
+4. Add default props to the Alert component so the variant prop doesn't have to be passed
    Bonus: Check out the docs to see how to write the variants inline: https://styled-system.com/variants#variants.
 Try it this way also, which do you like better?

 ## Chakra Excercise